effector/effector/src/content/docs/en/typescript/typing-effector.md

 // sub has type Event<number>
 ```

-## is
+## `is`

-`is` methods can help to infer unit type (thereby `is` methods acts as [TypeScript type guards](https://www.typescriptlang.org/docs/handbook/advanced-types.html#type-guards-and-differentiating-types)) which can help to write strongly-typed helper functions
+`is` methods can help to infer a unit type (thereby `is` methods acts as [TypeScript type guards](https://www.typescriptlang.org/docs/handbook/advanced-types.html#type-guards-and-differentiating-types)) which can help to write strongly-typed helper functions

 ```typescript
 export function getUnitType(unit: unknown) {